 Bake.
 Bake 8-10 minutes and let cool on the pan 5 minutes before moving to a cooling rack.
 Tip: If your cookies aren't cracking as much as you'd like, bang the pan on the stove right after they come out of the oven to crack the cookies.
 They will settle as they cool.

-Once the cookies have cooled, dip half the cookies in melted white chocolate half way if desired and place on wax paper or parchment paper if desired.
+Once the cookies have cooled, if desired dip half the cookies in melted white chocolate then place on wax paper or parchment paper.
 Allow to harden.

 Notes